Omar-tarek3/TodoList-App/README.md

     1.  ##### **Frontend Sends Request:**

-        - The user interacts with the frontend application (e.g., a web page) and triggers an action that sends a request to an API endpoint.
+        - The user interacts with the frontend application and triggers an action that sends an HTTP-request to an API endpoint.
-        - This request is typically an HTTP request that needs to reach the backend service.
+        - This request is resolved by DNS and sent to the specified IP where the ingress controller is running.

     2. ##### **Ingress Service:**

-       - The request first hits the Ingress resource, which is responsible for routing external HTTP/S traffic to services within the Kubernetes cluster.

-       - The Ingress controller, which could be NGINX, Traefik, or another implementation, processes the request and routes it to the appropriate backend service based on the defined rules.
+       - NGINX Ingress controller processes the request and routes it to the `backend-svc` as defined in the Ingress resource rules.

    3. ##### **Backend Service:**

-      - The Ingress forwards the request to the backend service, which is exposed via a Kubernetes Service (let's call it backend-svc).
-       - The backend service (a pod running an application, such as a REST API server) receives the request and performs the necessary CRUD (Create, Read, Update, Delete) operations.
+       - The `backend-svc` receives the request and forwards it to the to the pods that are part of the `backend-deployment` where it performs the requested CRUD operations.

-   4. ##### **Handling CRUD Operations:**

-      - The backend service processes the CRUD operation.
-If it requires data manipulation or retrieval, it prepares a query for the database.
-      - This might involve business logic, validation, or transformation of the data before sending the query to the database.

    5. ##### **Communication with Database Service:**

-      - The backend service communicates internally with the database service, which is another Kubernetes Service (let's call it database-svc).
+      - The `backend-svc` communicates internally with the `database-svc` allowing the webserver to reach the MySQL database.
-      - This internal communication is managed by Kubernetes networking, allowing the backend service to connect to database-svc using its service name within the cluster.

    6. ##### **Database Service and MySQL Database:**

-      - The database-svc forwards the query to the actual MySQL database pod.
+      - The `database-svc` forwards the query to the `database-statefulset` where actual MySQL database pod runs.
       - MySQL processes the query, performing the requested database operations (e.g., retrieving, inserting, updating, or deleting records).

    7. ##### **Persistent Storage:**

-      - The MySQL database uses Persistent Volume Claims (PVCs) to store data.
-PVCs are requests for storage resources in Kubernetes.
+      - The MySQL database request storage using Persistent Volume Claims `PVC`  with the specified requirements, and refers to the `fast` StorageClass to determine how the storage should be provisioned.
-      - PVCs are backed by Persistent Volumes (PVs), which are the actual storage resources.
-The storage class defines the type of storage used (e.g., local storage, network-attached storage).

-      - Data is persisted on the underlying storage system, ensuring that the database state is maintained even if pods are restarted or rescheduled.

-Response Flow:

-After the database processes the query, it returns the result to the backend service.
-The backend service then processes the response, formats it if necessary, and sends it back through the Ingress.
-Finally, the Ingress routes the response back to the frontend application, which presents the result to the user.
+      - When the PVC `mysql-pvc` is created, Kubernetes looks for the `fast` StorageClass and uses the `k8s.io/minikube-hostpath` provisioner to create a PV and bound it to the PVC.